tomer-openfin/os-launchpad/README.md

 ### Developing in Storybook

-UI components can be developed in Storybook without launching Openfin (`npm run storybook`).
+Components can be developed in Storybook without launching Openfin (`npm run storybook`).
+Developing components in isolation is good practice and may help build less coupled components.

 ### Developing on macOS